Rape during the Bangladesh Liberation War

+Both Bengali Muslim and Bengali Hindu women were targeted for rape.
+West Pakistani men wanted to cleanse a nation corrupted by the presence of Hindus and believed that the sacrifice of Hindu women was needed; Bengali women were thus viewed as Hindu or Hindu-like.
+These rapes apparently caused thousands of pregnancies, births of war babies, abortions, infanticide, suicide, and ostracism of the victims.
+This is often asserted to be one of the severest occurrences of wartime sexual violence.
+The atrocities ended after the December 1971 surrender of the Pakistani military and supporting Razakar militias.

-During the war, Bengali nationalists also committed mass rape of ethnic Bihari Muslim women, since the Bihari Muslim community supported Pakistan.
-Indian soldiers as well as Bengali militiamen were also identified as perpetrators of rape by scholar Yasmin Saikia.
-Yasmin Saikia was informed repeatedly in Bangladesh that Pakistani, Bengali, and Bihari men raped Hindu women during the war.
+During the war, Bengali nationalists also committed mass rape of ethnic Bihari Muslim women, since the Bihari Muslim community was accused of being supportive of Pakistan.
+Bengali Muslim men were targets of rape by West Pakistani soldiers as well.

 In 2009, almost 40 years after the events of 1971, a report published by the War Crimes Fact Finding Committee of Bangladesh accused 1,597 people of war crimes, including rape.
-Since 2010 the International Crimes Tribunal (ICT) has indicted, tried and sentenced several people to life imprisonment or death for their actions during the conflict.
+Since 2010, the International Crimes Tribunal (ICT) has indicted, tried, and sentenced several people to life imprisonment or death for their actions during the conflict.
 The stories of the rape victims have been told in movies and literature, and depicted in art.
-The rape victims have been recognized as Birangona or "war heroines" by the government of Bangladesh.The term Biragonga was first introduced by Sheikh Mujib in 1971, in an attempt to prevent them from being outcast by the society.
+The term Birangana was first introduced in 1971 by Sheikh Mujibur Rahman to refer to victims of rape during the Bangladesh Liberation War, in an attempt to prevent them from being outcast by the society.
+Since 1972, victims of rape during the war have been recognized as Birangona, or "war heroines", by the government of Bangladesh.